Correlation Between Goldman Sachs and Old Westbury

 Strong

-Over the last 90 days Goldman Sachs Short has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Goldman Sachs Short are ranked lower than 3 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong fundamental indicators, Goldman Sachs is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Old Westbury Short